Our newsletter includes towing tips, new products, special offers & changes in towing law and more.

 You will need to make sure your load doesn’t overhang or protrude from the sides of the trailer.
 Also secure the load to prevent it from shifting.
 Consider which items might move if you were to brake suddenly and adjust them if required.
 Use straps to tie down your load if necessary.

 The nose load should be between 50-100kg, check the recommended load for your vehicle.
 A simple way of checking the nose load is by using bathroom scales.
-Place them under the jockey wheel, wind the jockey wheel until the coupling head is the same height as the tow ball on your vehicle and read the weight on the scales.
+Place them under the jockey wheel, wind the jockey wheel until the coupling head is the same height as the tow ball on your vehicle then read the weight on the scales.

 Useful advice about towing your trailer

-It is important that you get a feel for the way in which you trailer reacts when you are towing and you become familiar with it.
+It is important that you get a feel for the way in which your trailer reacts when you are towing and you become familiar with it.
 You will find that a reversing manoeuvre will require you to adopt a different steering technique when you have a trailer attached.
 A wider turning circle is needed while towing a trailer or caravan due to accommodate for the extra length.

 You are now on the road – remember